PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ### How to log issues

 **PySimpleGUI is an active project.**  Bugs are fixed, features are added, often.
 Should you run into trouble, **open an issue** on the [GitHub site](http://www.PySimpleGUI.com) and you'll receive help.
 Posting questions on StackOverflow, Forums, Mailing lists, Reddit, etc, is not the fastest path to support and taking it may very well lead you astray as folks not familiar with the package struggle to help you.
-You may also run into the common response of "I don't know PySimpleGUI (and perhaps dislike it as a result), but I know you can do that with Qt".
+You may also run into the common response of "I don't know PySimpleGUI (and perhaps dislike it as a result), but I know you can do that with Qt."

 Why only 1 location?
-It's simple.... it's where the bugs, enhancements, etc are tracked.
+It's simple... it's where the bugs, enhancements, etc are tracked.
 It's THE spot on the Internet for this project.
 It's not some freakish being in control, telling people how to do things.
 It's so that YOU get the best and quickest support possible.

 So, [open an Issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/new/choose), choose "custom form" and fill it out completely.
 There are very good reasons behind all of the questions.
 Cutting corners only cuts your chances of getting help and getting quality help as it's difficult enough to debug remotely.
 Don't handicap people that want to help by not providing enough information.

 **Be sure and run your program outside of your IDE** ***first***.
 Start your program from the shell using `python` or `python3` command.
-On numerous occassions much time was spent chasing problems caused by the IDE.
+On numerous occasions much time was spent chasing problems caused by the IDE.
 By running from a command line, you take that whole question out of the problem, an important step.

 ***Don't sit and stew, trying the same thing over and over***, until you hate life... stop, and post an Issue on the GitHub.
 Someone **WILL** answer you.
 Support is included in the purchase price for this package (the quality level matches the price as well I'm afraid).
 Just don't be too upset when your free support turns out to be a little bit crappy, but it's free and typically good advice.

 ### PySimpleGUI Trolls

 Yea, they're out there.
-Would have NEVER in a billion years guessed that there would be objection to this package, coming from a small, but vocal, number of people.
+I would have NEVER in a billion years guessed that there would be any objection to this package, coming from a small, but vocal, number of people.
 I naively believed everyone would be supportive, see the value, hold hands around the fire, sing songs, and in the very least be truthful.
-But, this ain't Kansas and the Internet is well...
+But, this ain't Kansas and the Internet is, well...

 If someone is actively discouraging you from using this package, then know you are on the right track and you should give it a try.
-Stuff like this sometimes happens because the person works for a particular company or they have a GUI package of their own.... that's not popuplar, or they like to tear things down or I dunno... people can be really weird and emotional.
+Stuff like this sometimes happens because the person works for a particular company or they have a GUI package of their own that's not popular, or they like to tear things down, or I dunno... people can be really weird and emotional.

 I promise you're not going to be wrecked for life.
 It will not cause you to be a bad programmer with bad habits.
 It will not ruin your career.
 It's not going to teach you bad habits.
 One person I know got a bonus based on a PySimpleGUI program he wrote.